Seán Barrett (politician): Political career

 When Barrett, Liam T. Cosgrave and Monica Barnes were each first elected in 1981, Fine Gael secured three of the five seats and 48% of the first preference vote in Dún Laoghaire.
-But this massive vote waned over the following years and when Barrett and Barnes retired at the 2002 general election, Fine Gael failed to win even one seat in Dún Laoghaire.
+But this significant vote waned over the following years and when Barrett and Barnes retired at the 2002 general election, Fine Gael failed to win a seat in Dún Laoghaire.

 Return to politics

 In February 2006, Barrett announced that he wanted to come back from retirement, and stand again as a Fine Gael candidate at the next general election.
 He insisted that he would stand only if selected by the local party members, and would not accept being imposed as a candidate by Fine Gael headquarters.

 At a selection meeting in Dalkey in May 2006, Barrett and barrister Eugene Regan were chosen as Fine Gael's two candidates in the Dún Laoghaire constituency.
-With return of Barrett, the party was confident of winning two of the five seats, but at the general election in May 2007, Barrett was the fourth candidate returned to the 30th Dáil and Regan was not elected.
+At the 2007 general election, Barrett was the fourth candidate returned to the 30th Dáil for Dún Laoghaire and Regan was not elected.

-Barrett did not return immediately to Fine Gael's front bench, but became Chairperson of the Oireachtas Joint Committee on Climate Change and Energy Security.
-He was subsequently promoted back to the front bench as Spokesperson on Foreign Affairs following an attempted heave against Enda Kenny.
+Barrett was appointed Chairperson of the Oireachtas Joint Committee on Climate Change and Energy Security.
+He was promoted to Fine Gael Spokesperson on Foreign Affairs in a front bench reshuffle following an attempted heave against Enda Kenny.